geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - The immersive nature of Doi's artwork.
   - Doi's drawings as a means to find relief from consuming pain.
 - Grief and Relief through Art
-  - Author's personal experience of grief as a series of fading circles.
+  - John's personal experience of grief as a series of fading circles.
   - Comparison of grief to tightly packed circles.
   - Desperation for relief from grief and the desire for calmness.
 - The Calming Flow State